 If your sailor-dad wants to have the option of running some his existing (low-amp) AC-powered tools onboard, my blog on installing an AC inverter and the related test of AC inverter chargers, and our test of portable gas generators along with Starzinger’s review of the Honda eu1001, a 1,000-watt portable generator, offer useful guidance.
-One big change since these old reports is that the price of 2,000-watt generators now matches the price of the smaller, lighter models.
-So if you need more power and can carry the load, these are also an option.
+One change since these old reports is that the 42-pound, 2,000-watt EU2001 is only about 10 percent more expensive than the smaller, lighter (29-pound) 1,000-watt models.
+So if you need more power and manage the added weight, these are also an option.

-If your favorite sailor is starting from scratch, and plans to invest in power tools check out Technical Editor Ralph Naranjos list of recommended tools for cutting, drilling, sanding, and grinding.
-And if your sailor insists on powering all these tools and more while cruising, then our five-model genset bench test, comparing 8KW diesel gensets, although it goes back several years, is still very relevant and is well worth a read.
+If your favorite sailor is starting from scratch, and plans to invest in power tools check out contributing editor Ralph Naranjo’s list of recommended tools for cutting, drilling, sanding, and grinding.

 Building the Boat Doctor’s Toolbox